krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     the path isn't immediately obvious.
 This is where modeling skills and a solid mathematical foundation for identifying such indirect relationships prove essential.

-    The presence calculus provides tools that make this easier to execute.
+    The presence calculus provides tools that make this easier to operationalize in real-world settings.

 While this may sound restrictive, a surprisingly large class of operational and business-critical questions—especially those directly related to economic